Goldberg: It’s a fallacy that Trump supporters haven’t been heard

 That is what he meant by “make your voices heard.”

-But the idea that “real Americans” haven’t been heard — hammered by the likes of Sens.
-Ted Cruz and Josh Hawley and countless right-wing populist pundits — has deeper resonance on the right.
+But the idea that “real Americans” haven’t been heard — hammered by the likes of senators Ted Cruz and Josh Hawley and countless right-wing populist pundits — has deeper resonance on the right.

 What these rationalizers mean by “real Americans” is often left gauzy and ill-defined.
 The great unheard are variously described as Trump voters, the working class, Christians, conservatives, MAGAs, residents of “flyover” country or simply those opposed to the left-wingers running things.
 But the common assumption is that being a real American isn’t a question of citizenship or even nationality, but a shared sense of right-wing grievance and identity.